-Ownership equity: Also known as “simple agreement for future equity (SAFE).”
+Ownership equity: Also known as “shareholder equity.”
 The value of a company minus liabilities; e.g., part ownership of the company’s assets and liabilities alike

 Post-money valuation: The value of a startup after the investment round.
 The investment amount + the pre-money valuation = the post-money valuation